nashsclay/Gives-Masternode/README.md

 `cd ~`

-This will give you access to the folder of StrongHands-Masternode files.
+This will give you access to the folder of CoinAlpaca-Masternode files.
 Notice the period in front of the folder.
 If your are in the home folder and do **ls** command, it will not show the folder.
 Period means hidden.
 Correct command to display this folder in the home folder is **ls -al**

-`cd ~/.shmn`
+`cd ~/.CoinAlpaca`

 You can alway DM me on discord at nashsclay#6809